everknow/decent-requirements/README.md

 - The partners **MUST** develop partnerships and relationships to further the mission.
 - The partners **MUST** define KPIs to track the success of any partnerships and relationships.
+- The partners **SHOULD** develop and share media content across multiple social channels, networks, press & media to promote our activities globally.
-- The partners **MUST** track KPIs to track the success of any partnerships and relationships.
+- The partners **MUST** develop a suistainable cycle to sustain the content creation, art curation and NFT market ecosystem based on the outlined model in this proposal.
+- The partners **MUST** review the business model every three months.
+- The partners **SHOULD** address any opportunities and/or challenges on a monthly base with the wider collective.

 ### BUSINESS INTELLIGENCE